crack00ns/SLD-Behavior-Cloning-Project-3/README.md

 #**Behavioral Cloning Project**
 ---
 This project was done as part of Udacity's Self-Driving Car Nanodegree Program.
+The performance of the model with the simulator on track 1 can be viewed by clicking [here](https://youtu.be/TPQnPLXNaVM).

 [//]: # (Image References)